smakubi/slack-genie-http/README.md

 This will give you a forwarding URL.
 Then Update your Slack app to point the callback URL to your ngrok forwarding URL.

 ---
-## Getting Started: Cloud (Heroku)
+## Cloud Deployment (Heroku) for Production
-Make sure you are in the directory.
+This is for production.
+Make sure you are in the project directory.
 ### 1. Install Heroku CLI
 Here's the link: https://devcenter.heroku.com/articles/heroku-cli